orthanc-server/orthanc-explorer-2/tests/manual-tests.md

   - Check the new study has changed its tags

 Edit study tags 'in place':
-- on the new Study, first copy-paste the `StudyInstanceUID` somewhere
+- on the new Study (the one without `StudyDescription`), first copy-paste the `StudyInstanceUID` somewhere
   - click `Modify Study tags`, and change:
   - `StudyDate = 20200101`
   - select "Modify the original study. (keeping the original DICOM UIDs)"